stef20p/Using-Python-to-send-Phishing-Emails/README.md

 # Python
-Using Python to sending phishing emails
+Using Python to send phishing emails